adopt-liveview/adopt-liveview/priv/pages/2025/11-30-v2-mounts-and-assigns-en_US.md

 """
 } %% .callout

-If you check your terminal you will see information like this:
+If you check your terminal, you will see information like this:

 ```elixir
 [(myapp 0.1.0) lib/myapp_web/live/page_live.ex:5: MyappWeb.PageLive.mount/3]